uadmin/uadmin-docs/_build/html/_sources/tags.rst.txt

 |

 From your project folder, go to /media/files/(generated_folder_name)/.
-As expected, the “Windows Installation.pdf” file was saved on that path.
+As expected, the "Windows Installation.pdf” file was saved on that path.

 .. image:: assets/uploadtoinstallationsavedpath.png
    :align: center